 About the Program

-With a more than 100 year history, ESSCA, and its network of schools in France and Hungary, is among the top 20 Business schools in France.
+With a more than 100 year history, ESSCA, and its network of schools in France, Hungary, and China, is among the top 20 Business schools in France.
 Core courses in Business are offered at each campus, with electives that vary and often include courses on local culture and language.
-The largest campus is in Angers, a UNESCO World Heritage Site southwest of Paris, while the Paris and Budapest campuses offer students a big city life style.
+The largest campus is in Angers, a UNESCO World Heritage Site southwest of Paris, while the Paris, Budapest, and Shanghai campuses offer students a big city life style.

 ESSCA offers a business-oriented curriculum with many courses taught in English and focusing on international business, particularly the business environment in the European Union.
 For a truly multicultural, international experience, ESSCA is a great choice!